Decimal Day: Preparation

 Under the new system, the pound was retained, but was divided into 100 new pence, denoted by the symbol p.
 New coinage was issued alongside the old coins.
 The 5p and 10p coins were introduced in April 1968 and were the same size, composition and value as the shilling and two shilling coins in circulation with them.
 In October 1969, the 50p coin was introduced, with the 10s. note withdrawn on 20 November 1970.
 This reduced the number of new coins required to be introduced on Decimal Day, meaning that the British public would already be familiar with three of the six new coins.
 Small booklets were made available, containing some or all of the new denominations.

 The old halfpenny was withdrawn from circulation on 31 July 1969, and the half-crown (2s.
 6d.) followed on 31 December to ease the transition.
 The farthing, last minted in 1956, had already ceased to be legal tender in 1961.

 A substantial publicity campaign took place in the weeks before Decimal Day, including a song by Max Bygraves called "Decimalisation".
 The BBC broadcast a series of five-minute programmes, titled "Decimal Five", to which The Scaffold contributed some specially written tunes.
 ITV repeatedly broadcast a short drama called Granny Gets The Point starring Doris Hare, in which an elderly woman who does not understand the new system is taught to use it by her grandson.
-At 10 a.m. on 15 February and again the following week, BBC 1 broadcast 'New Money Day', a Merry-Go Round schools' programme in which puppet maker Peter Firmin and his small friend Muskit encountered different prices and new coins when they visited the shops.
+On 15 February and again the following week, BBC 1 broadcast "New Money Day", a Merry-Go Round schools' programme in which puppet maker Peter Firmin and his small friend Muskit encountered different prices and new coins when they visited various shops.

 Businesses and government departments devised and implemented staff training for recording and processing financial information using the new currency.